An Effective UNet Using Feature Interaction and Fusion for Organ Segmentation in Medical Image: Introduction

 In recent years, deep learning has advanced across various fields.
 Convolutional neural networks (CNNs) can achieve feature extraction and representation for images, thus eliminating the requirements for handcrafted features.
 In this context, CNN-based automatic segmentation tools implement image segmentation by learning image features from large amounts of training samples through neural architecture, which can be generalized to new tasks with considerable high performance (\cite{Azadetal2022}).
 UNet (\cite{Ronnebergeretal2015}) became the most popular framework in medical image segmentation due to its simple yet effective architectural design and high performance, which can be applied to various modalities in medical images, including CT, MRI, X-ray, PET, etc. UNet is implemented by an encoder-decoder architecture with skip connections.
 The encoder gradually transforms the images into abstract representations by multi-level feature extraction and down-sampling operations.
 The decoder predicts the segmentation masks based on the abstract representation, in which the up-sampling operations are leveraged to recover image resolution to generate pixel-wise masks.
 As the core component of the UNet, the skip connection combines the features of the adjacent encoder stage and decoder stage to achieve high-efficiency learning.

 Although the UNet models demonstrate the desired performance in medical image segmentation tasks, they still cannot capture global contextual information due to the limited receptive field.
 To address this issue, the Transformer blocks (\cite{Vaswanietal2017}) are incorporated into UNet architectures to enhance the global feature integration and contextual understanding, such as SwinUNet (\cite{Caoetal2022}), TransUNet (\cite{Chenetal2021}), MISSFormer (\cite{Huangetal2021}), UNRTR (\cite{Hatamizadehetal2022}), and so on.
 However, the Transformer lacks inductive biases in CNNs, such as translation invariance and local feature learning ability, which makes it hard to achieve the expected performance with insufficient training samples.
-In the pre-training Vision Transformer (ViT) (\cite{Dosovitskiyetal2020}), the backbone network is pre-trained on large-scale common datasets and further fine-tuned with limited samples for certain tasks, which demonstrates significant efficacy in practical applications and reduces the requirements for labeled samples, such as Efficientnet (\cite{TanLe2019}), ConvNeXt (\cite{Liuetal2022}), DeepViT (\cite{Zhouetal2021}), etc. Thanks to recent advances in pre-training strategy, the pre-trained encoders are empowered with rich and generalized feature representations.
-The key to improving task performance is to design efficient feature interaction and fusion mechanisms in the skip connections and decoder, which has the ability to leverage the semantic information learned by the pre-trained encoder to predict segmentation masks.

-To this end, a novel U-shaped model, called FIF-UNet, is proposed to effectively utilize different levels of semantic information by feature interaction and fusion.
-Considering the semantic gap between the features learned by the different encoder and decoder stages, the feature fusion based on concatenation or element-wise addition operations in the vanilla skip connection inevitably results in inaccurate features and information loss, impacting the learning and generalization ability of the model to support the segmentation task.
-In this work, a channel spatial interaction (CSI) module, including the cascaded channel interaction unit (CIU) and spatial interaction unit (SIU), is proposed to enhance the skip connections.
-The CSI is designed to interactively recalibrate the feature maps by capturing the correlation between different levels of semantic information in a learnable manner.
+Recent advances in the pre-training Vision Transformer (ViT) (\cite{Dosovitskiyetal2020}) (e.g., Efficientnet (\cite{TanLe2019}), ConvNeXt (\cite{Liuetal2022}), DeepViT (\cite{Zhouetal2021}) have enabled the extraction of rich and generalizable visual features from large-scale datasets.
+These pre-trained encoders significantly reduce the reliance on task-specific labeled data and offer strong performance for downstream tasks.
+However, efficiently leveraging such powerful encoder features in the decoder remains a critical challenge, particularly for pixel-wise prediction tasks like medical image segmentation.